emabolo/superstartrek/README.md

-# SuperStarTrek - Perl port
+# SuperStarTrek - Perl and LUA ports
-This is a "faithful" port to Perl of the 1978 BASIC code of Super Star Trek by Bob Leedom.
-It is based on the code published in BASIC COMPUTER GAMES - Microcomputer Edition, edited by David H. Ahl.
+These are "faithful" ports to Perl and LUA of the 1978 BASIC code of Super Star Trek by Bob Leedom.
+They are based on the code published in BASIC COMPUTER GAMES - Microcomputer Edition, edited by David H. Ahl.

 ## What is Super Star Trek
 Super Star Trek is an old text-only game, an early example of a turn-based space strategy sim, written in BASIC.